bwilkins96/Python_Adventure_Game/README.md

+# Overview #
+This is a text-based adventure game that I designed as my final project in SWDV 600: Intro to Programming at Maryville University

+Running 'Python adventure_game.py' will generate and run an instance of the adventure game.

+Alternatively, AdventureGame can be imported from 'adventure_game.py'. e.g. From adventure_game import AdventureGame
+Then, AdventureGame().run() will produce and run a game.

+# Requirements #
 This is a very open-ended problem and intentionally so.
 The goal is for you to make design choices about how the game plays, how it is themed, and how you structure the data required to make it work.